IBM/ibm-spectrum-scale-csi/CONTRIBUTING.md

 # Contributing

-Work on the `ibm-spectrum-scale-csi` project should always be performed in a forked copy of the repo, incorporated into the main project using a pull request against the Development (dev) branch.
+Work on the `ibm-storage-scale-csi` project should always be performed in a forked copy of the repo, incorporated into the main project using a pull request against the Development (dev) branch.

 When adding features the following process should be followed: